eclecticlogic/pedal-loader/README.md

 ```
     loader.withScriptDirectory("myScripts").load("basicdata.groovy");
 ```
-This specifies that the loader should read the script basicdata.groovy contained within a classpath directory called myScripts.
+This specifies that the loader should read the script basicdata.groovy contained within a classpath or filesystem directory called myScripts.
 The file could just as well have been specified with the directory as `myScripts\basicdata.groovy`.
 However, the withScriptDirectory allows you to setup a well known directory and have all other calls simply reference the script by name without worry about relative paths.

 ### Script Format